wp-plugins/bepro-listings/readme.txt

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, car, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site
-	* Products & Services - List them yourself or allow members to list products and/or services
+	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
 	* Image website - Artists are using the new features to categorize, manage, and showcase their work
 	* Video Listings - Feature videos from sites like youtube and uploaded to your server.
 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
+	* Portfolio - Feature your work in various ways.
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a BePro Listings Realestate addon

 = KEY FEATURES =